CumulusNetworks/docs/content/version/cumulus-linux-343/Layer-Three/Protocol-Independent-Multicast-PIM.md

 To troubleshoot this issue:

 1. If both PIM and IGMP are enabled, ensure that IGMPv3 Joins are being sent by the receiver:

         cumulus@leaf01:~$ sudo tcpdump -i br0 igmp
         tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on br0, link-type EN10MB (Ethernet), capture size 262144 bytes 00:03:55.789744 IP 172.16.1.101 > igmp.mcast.net: igmp v3 report, 1 group record(s)

-### No mroute Created on FHR</span>
+### No mroute Created on FHR

 To troubleshoot this issue:

 1. Verify that multicast traffic is being received:

         cumulus@exit01:~$ sudo tcpdump -i br0
         tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on br0, link-type EN10MB (Ethernet), capture size 262144 bytes 00:11:52.944745 IP 172.16.5.105.51570 > 239.2.2.9.1000: UDP, length 9

 2. Verify that PIM is configured on the interface facing the source:

         exit01# show run
         !
         interface br0
          ip ospf area 0.0.0.0
          ip pim sm

     1. If PIM is configured, verify that the RPF interface for the source matches the interface the multicast traffic is received
         on:

             exit01# show ip rpf 172.16.5.105
             Routing entry for 172.16.5.0/24 using Multicast RIB Known via "connected", distance 0, metric 0, best
               * directly connected, br0

 3. Verify that an RP is configured for the multicast group:

         exit01# show ip pim rp-info
         RP address       group/prefix-list   OIF         I am RP 10.0.0.21        224.0.0.0/4         swp51       no

-### No S,G on RP for an Active Group</span>
+### No S,G on RP for an Active Group

 An RP will not build an mroute when there are no active receivers for a multicast group, even though the mroute was created on the FHR: